Is your church tired of hearing Malachi 3:10 every single week?

-Giving a Biblically sound, inspirational and compelling offering message can be a great way to encourage people in your church to tithe and have more money for ministry.
+Giving a compelling offering message is the best way to encourage people in your church to tithe and have more money for ministry.

 3. Exodus 25:2